roysubs/custom_bash/README.md

 Linux binaries use system calls to perform functions such as accessing files, requesting memory, creating processes, and more.
 Whereas WSL 1 used a translation layer that was built by the WSL team, WSL 2 includes its own Linux kernel with full system call compatibility.
 Benefits include:
 • A whole new set of apps that you can run inside of WSL, such as Docker and more.
 • Updates to the Linux kernel are immediately ready for use (You don't have to wait for the WSL team to implement updates and add the changes).

-**VS Code Remote WSL Extension**
-This enables you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
-Learn more.

 **Accessing network applications**
 Accessing Linux networking apps from Windows (localhost)